M66B/FairEmail/README.md

 This app is minimalistic by design, so you can concentrate on reading and writing messages.

-This app starts a foreground service with a low priority status bar notification to make sure you'll never miss new email.
+This app starts a foreground service with a low priority status bar notification to make sure you'll never miss new emails.

 ## Privacy features